MicrosoftDocs/win32/desktop-src/search/-search-sql-folderdepth.md

 ---
-Description: 'Folder depth predicates control the scope of a search by specifying a path and whether to perform a deep or shallow traversal.' ms.assetid: '8eadbd42-3538-412e-9bf8-b2355d23437e'
+Description: Folder depth predicates control the scope of a search by specifying a path and whether to perform a deep or shallow traversal. ms.assetid: 8eadbd42-3538-412e-9bf8-b2355d23437e
-title: SCOPE and DIRECTORY Predicates
+title: SCOPE and DIRECTORY Predicates ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # SCOPE and DIRECTORY Predicates